jisosomppi/log-analysis/builds/rsyslog-logstash-es-kibana/configuring.md

 What jussi found out, was that we were previously missing a part in the configuration file.
 The missing part was `*.*`.

+**This build is now obsolete.
+We have no reason to use a build with logstash, because it consumes much more resources than a stack with just Rsyslog, Elasticsearch and Bibana.**